MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/schema-map-tutorial.md

 ---
-title: Creating and using schema maps in Enterprise Graph by Microsoft | Microsoft Docs
+title: Creating and using schema maps in Enterprise Graph by Microsoft
-description: Creating or uploading a schema map in Enterprise Graph by Microsoft
+description: Learn how to create or upload a schema map in Enterprise Graph by Microsoft
 author: microsteve

 ms.service: enterprise-graph
-ms.topic: conceptual
+ms.topic: tutorial
 ms.date: 03/29/2019
 ms.author: stflanag
 ---

-# Schema maps
+# Tutorial: Create a schema map

-There are two main tasks in the schema mapping state - mapping your data to your ontology, and defining a subject key.
+There are two main tasks in the schema mapping state: mapping your data to your ontology, and defining a subject key.

 In this tutorial, you'll learn to: